-Mr. and Mrs. Hyrum Smith enter-tained at their home Thursday even-ing in honor of the marriage of their daughter.
-Miss Evaline Lynn Haws, who were married Wednesday in the Salt Lake temple.
+Mr. and Mrs. Hyrum Smith enter-Mr. and Mrs. Hyrum Smith enter-tained at their home Thursday even-ing in honor of the marriage of their daughter.
+Miss Evaline Lynn Haws, who were married Wednesday in thø Salt Lake temple.
 The bride was at-tired in an elegant gown of some soft clinging material.
-The rooms were prettily arranged with flowers.
-An elaborate supper was served and many beautiful presents were received by the popular young couple.
+The rooms were prottily arranged with flowers.
+An eleborate supner was severed and many elaborate supper was served and many beautiful presents were received by the popular young couple.